2021 J3 League

 The 2021 J3 League, referred to as the 2021 Meiji Yasuda J3 League (2021 明治安田生命J3リーグ, 2021 Meiji Yasuda Seimei J3 Rīgu) for sponsorship reasons, was the 8th season of J3 League under its current name.

 Roasso Kumamoto won the J3 title for the first time in their history, in their debut campaign at the J3 League, just three years after being relegation from the J2 League.
 They were promoted to the 2022 J2 League alongside Iwate Grulla Morioka.
 Iwate team won promotion for the J2 League for the first time.

 Overview

 There were no relegations from J2 League in 2020 and the number of teams decreased for 2021.

 This is first season without three U-23 teams from J1 in 2021 season.
 Four teams from J2 League automatically relegation for 2021 and two teams from J3 League automatically promotion.
-J3 League has been scheduled for a expansion to 18 clubs before the 2022 season.
+J3 League has been scheduled for an expansion to 18 clubs before the 2022 season.
 This is the last season played with 15 teams.